Barb Clausen: firstname.lastname@example.org

-Rita Buchwitz has worked in a variety of arts organizations as a coordinator and administrator, as well as painting murals in the community.
+Rita Buchwitz has worked in a variety of arts organizations as a coordinator and administrator, in addition to painting murals in the community.
 Rita also works with Family Services of Greater Vancouver and incorporates creativity in all aspects of her varied roles.
 Rita currently sits on the boards of the Mortal Coil Performance Society, DanceHouse and is a stewardship committee member of the Marine Trails Network Association.

 Conor Graham is the senior accountant for Bocci Design and Manufacturing and a life long supporter of and participant in the arts.
-Since joining the DanceHouse board last year, he has taken on the responsibility as co-chair of the Fund Development Committee tasked with the continuing support of DanceHouse’s programming.
+Since joining the DanceHouse board last year, he has taken on the responsibility as co-chair of the Fund Development Committee, which has been tasked with the continuing support of DanceHouse’s programming.
 Performing publicly for over twenty years, Conor is also a proud member of Chor Leoni and enjoys participating in musical performance almost as much as supporting contemporary dance with DanceHouse.

-Anndraya Luui is a sometime Director Corporate Communications, and a full-time supporter of Arts and Culture in Greater Vancouver.
+Anndraya Luui is a sometime Director Corporate Communications, and a full-time supporter of arts and culture in Greater Vancouver.
 She is associated with the two boards of The Scotiabank Dance Centre: The Dance Foundation, and The Dance Centre Society, as well as Wen Wei Dance and DanceHouse.
-She focuses her energy on building audiences, particularly engaging underprivileged youth and marginalized groups.
-She would like to see more engagement and participation from the public for the arts, starting with ticket buying and attendance, and from there some donor support.
+She focuses her energy on building audiences, particularly in engaging underprivileged youth and marginalized groups.
+She would like to see more engagement and participation with the public for the arts, starting with ticket buying and attendance, and from there some donor support.